Taxi by flickr user cupcakepanda

 The key to creating a successful program is to have taxis that show up, and not to leave drunk people stranded.
 Now, I realize this is a free service, so I was happy to give them more time than the quoted 20-30 minutes.
 And it’s not their fault that the phone line was so jammed that we couldn’t check back in.
 But a program aimed to keep drunk drivers off the street needs to think like a drunk person – when you’re ready to go, you’re ready to go.
 You’re trying to be responsible, so you call a taxi.
 You’re quoted a wait time, you expect the taxi to show.

 So I ask you, reader – did you have success with SoberRide?
 Have you been able to get home safe and sound using the service?
 Or were you as frustrated as we were, left stranded to figure out an alternative way home?
+And if your car has been hit by a drunk driver then contact a car wreck attorney albuquerque nm to get legal help.

 ** UPDATE (1/2) **: WRAP President Kurt Erikson gave me a call to let me know he’s investigating my NYE situation and called our experience “an exception” to the norm.
 I’m hoping that’s the case, as this is (as I said before) a great program for our area.
 That said, speak up readers – did you have the same experience as commenter Meghan (see below) or have you always gotten your SoberRide?